linsera1809/special-topics-labs-interview/README.md

 Hello!
 In the rush that is the start of the term, I really haven't had a chance to chat with many of you.
 So would you do me the favor of helping me get to know a bit about you by answering the following?
 Please avoid one word answers...
 I want to learn about you!

 Q1: So you're finishing up your time in this CSCC program.
 Why did you decide to embark on this journey?
+* Bobby: I graduated from Miami University as a Software Engineer, but moved into a series of jobs where I worked as either an Infrastructure Engineer or, in the case of my last position, a DevOps Engineer.
+Unfortunately like all skills, when they aren't being actively used, they stagnate.
+I was being offered new positions and new fancy "Developer" titles, but at the end of the day, I couldn't help but feel as though I wasn't the true developer I wanted to be, and as each day went on-- my development skills were degrading.
+I enrolled in this program to help bolster those skills, and to bridge the gap between Academic programming, and Enterprise progamming.

 Q2: I _love_ to travel.
 Tell me a bit about your favorite travel destination so far.
 What's on your travel bucket list?
+* Bobby: I'd really love to go to Europe-- preferably somewhere like *Dublin* or *London*

 Q3: Name your favorite member of [The Beatles](https://en.wikipedia.org/wiki/The_Beatles), and your favorite Beatles song.
 You do know at least one Beatles song, right?
 If you are a Beatles fan, feel free to give me your top 5 or so.
+* Bobby: Ringo, because I can't help but feel bad for the guy for all the crap the band gave him.
+But seriously, __all__ members are great; there is no favorite.
+As for songs, I'd say: _Let It Be_

 Q4: Do you have any pets?
 Species/Name/Details please.
 [Murray](images/Murray.jpeg?raw) wants to know... (he's not as smart as that picture makes him seem).
+* Bobby: No pets currently, but my folks who live out of the country have our family Wiener dog.
+His name is Sammy, and by now I'd image the little guy is getting some gray hairs with his brown coat.

 ## Submitting Your Work
 Once I have merged your pull request into my repo, please submit your repo along with a screenshot of your pull request in Blackboard.